The Relationship between Iron and Solids in Industrial Stormwater

 How does TSS end up in your stormwater?
 Let’s talk about some common sources of TSS at industrial facilities.
 Many industrial sites are large with hundreds of acres of unpaved property to monitor.
 Unpaved sites typically have higher TSS concentrations in stormwater due to stormwater runoff capturing the loose iron-containing soil that erodes between storm events (Christensen et al., 1979).
 Most industrial facilities also have industrial activities contributing to TSS concentrations.

-Some of the common culprits are as follows:
+Some of the typical culprits are as follows:

 The Link Between TSS and Iron